Tortoreto

 Tortoreto /it/ (Teramano: Tërtërètë) is a coastal town and comune of the province of Teramo in the Abruzzo region of Italy.

 It has two distinct parts.
 The old town is on a hill not far from the Adriatic Sea.
 The new part, usually referred to as Tortoreto Lido, is seaside and located next to SS 16.

 Tortoreto can be reached by direct rail service or by flying to the Pescara airport and then travelling 45 km north.

 The comune of Alba Adriatica was created in 1956 by splitting it off from Tortoreto.

 Toponymy

 The name of the town is due to the large presence of turtle doves (tortore) during the Middle Ages.

 Pope Gregory I noticed in a letter the large amount of these species of birds which used to live in this area.
 Later on, the town created on the top of the hills after the barbarian invasions started to be called Turturitus or Turturetum, and, eventually, the current denomination of Tortoreto came into common use.

+Climate

+Climate data for Tortoreto.
+Temperature, precipitation, humidity and sun (last 30 years).